 Royal icing isn’t just for piping delicate swags along cake tiers.
 Why not play on the classically decadent Lambeth Method to create fantastic borders or frames and then add extra opulence by hand-painting them gold!
 We love how member Caron Philbert has trimmed this blush pink cake with glistening gold accents for a truly luxurious look.

 Enroll in Wendy Kromer’s Learning the Lambeth Method class to learn some awe-inspiring techniques and ideas.

 Photo via Craftsy member Jasmine Griffin

 Magnolia and lace cake

-Craftsy member Jasmine Griffin uses delicate lace work on this lovely magnolia adorned creation but brings in some color and interest by hand-painting sections of the lace.
+Craftsy member Jasmine Griffin uses delicate lacework (learn how to do lacework on cakes here) on this lovely magnolia adorned creation but brings in some color and interest by hand-painting sections of the lace.
 What makes cake decorating such an exciting industry and medium is the amount of fantastic techniques and ideas that can be born!
-Working with lace doesn't have to mean leaving it white or ivory; why not guild filigree textures with gold leaf or perhaps pick out a pattern to hand paint or add pearl detail to.
+Working with lace doesn’t have to mean leaving it white or ivory; why not guild filigree textures with gold leaf or perhaps pick out a pattern to hand paint or add pearl detail to.

-We've absolutely adored looking at different inspiring techniques than can be used for cake design ideas for advanced designers.
-We hope you've found yourself excited to begin you next project, or that you're creative juices have began to flow for whatever fabulous design you plan next!
+We’ve absolutely adored looking at different inspiring techniques that can be used for cake design ideas for advanced designers.
+We hope you’ve found yourself excited to begin your next project, or that your creative juices have begun to flow for whatever fabulous design you plan next!